coderbyheart/nrfcloud-udp-proxy/About.md.md

 ![Device data on nRF Connect for Cloud](https://raw.githubusercontent.com/coderbyheart/nrfcloud-udp-proxy/blogpost/nrfconnectforcloud.png)

 In addition it is send directly to the WorldMap that the proxy is hosting, using a websocket connection so real-time updates appear on the map.
-This enabled us for the the first time to visualize signal strength properly and to highlight the air quality feature of Bosch's [BME680'
+This enabled us for the the first time to visualize signal strength properly and to highlight the air quality feature of Bosch's [BME680](https://blog.nordicsemi.com/getconnected/bosch-sensortec-bme680-the-nose-of-nordics-thingy91) which calculates an Air Quality Index based on multiple environmental sensor readings.

+We also prepared for the fact that the Thingy's on the trade show floor won't be able to ac

 This demo also helped us to showcase the variety of network operators that already support NB-IoT all over the world.